Washington Rural Heritage

 This mission is in line with the larger mission of the Washington State Library to "ensure that Washingtonians have access to the information they need today and the history of Washington tomorrow."

 On-location large-format scanning.
 Whitman County Library, 2007.

-A large number of small and rural public libraries (defined as serving a population of less than 25,000) and other heritage institutions in Washington are in possession of unique, irreplaceable material highlighting the history of their communities.
+A large number of small and rural public libraries (serving a population of less than 50,000) and other heritage institutions in Washington are in possession of unique, irreplaceable material highlighting the history of their communities.
 In the majority of instances, these institutions lack staffing, expertise, and resources to make these treasures widely available to the public.
 The infrastructure to ensure long-term access to online collections is often a major stumbling block for small institutions.